What to do in Seoul for 4 days?

 Nearest subway station: Anguk station or Jonggak station

-From the Jogyesa temple, it is not far to the heart of Insadong.
+From the Jogyesa temple, it is not far from the heart of Insadong.

 Insadong is one of the most traditional and cultural districts of Seoul.
 The district is dotted with coffee shops, art galleries, book stores, craft shops, and teahouses.
 It’s also a great place to buy souvenirs.